 Many houses in the UK have an attic or loft space that is basically redundant or at best underutilised.
-Here at Northern Heights we believe that in many of these cases this can offer a great opportunity to expand living space for your home.
+Here at West Sussex Lofts Ltd we believe that in many of these cases this can offer a great opportunity to expand living space for your home.

 Here we cover some of the technical issues that may affect the building, construction and importantly the design of a loft conversion and also provide some information on the Building Regulations that may apply to help create a safe environment for living in your loft conversion.

 Is my Loft Suitable for a Loft Conversion?

 Always carry out a brief survey before you start any project and a loft conversion is no exception.
 Not all lofts are suitable for a conversion, so check before you start planning your project, it will save you time, effort and money.

 Is there enough height in your loft for you to comfortably stand up straight?

 Is the space in your loft big enough to create a room that will be useable?

 Are there any elements such as services or chimneys that will need to be removed?

 Is your roof fully watertight or has it got felt under the tiles?